KateMcGuane/static-website/README.md

 Both colour palettes were created using the [Coolors](https://coolors.co/) website.

 ### Typography

 Both fonts were sourced from [Google Fonts](https://fonts.google.com/).

 - [Fredericka The Great](https://fonts.google.com/specimen/Fredericka+the+Great?preview.text=Fredericka%20The%20Great&query=Poppins)

-  - This has an illustration-type quality to it, which reflects the theme of the website.
-It adds some fun, and mirrors the chosen style of favicon.

 ![Fredericka The Great Font](docs/fonts/fredericka_the_great.png.PNG)

+  - This font has an illustration-type quality to it, which reflects the theme of the website.
+It adds some fun, looks hand-drawn and mirrors the chosen style of favicon.
+It is illustrative, yet has a structural integrity and readability to it.
+Furthermore, it effortlessly reflects what the website is about.
+This is primarily used for the website heading "Hobby".

 - [Poppins](https://fonts.google.com/specimen/Poppins?preview.text=Poppins&query=Poppins)

+![Poppins Font](docs/fonts/poppins.png.PNG)

   - This is a legible font with many varieties of weight to choose from.
 It is versatile and accomodates all structural styling needs.
 It is a very accessible font, and easy to read.

-![Poppins Font](docs/fonts/poppins.png.PNG)
+This is used for more bulky content that requires more reading.

 ### Imagery